 Hardworking students who want to get started on their college work early are often stuck in a choice.
 Which is better between advanced placement (AP) and dual enrollment (DE)?
 Both options are popular college acceleration programs that offers college-level coursework and exams to high school students.

 Though these programs have a similar purposes, there are some differences that students must seriously consider as they make their choice.
 This article explores these differences as well as the benefits each program can provide.
-Hopefully, the information can help students make the best decision for their needs.
+Questions will be addressed, such as, “Do colleges prefer AP or dual enrollment?”
+Hopefully, the information on dual enrollment vs AP can help students make the best decision for their needs.

 The Advanced Placement (AP) and dual enrollment programs are types of college accelerator programs that allow secondary students to get a head start on their college careers.
 Although they both offer college-level courses to high school students, the mechanics are very different.
 The main factor for this difference is the organizations that offer them.

-The main difference between the AP program and dual enrollment programs is that they are being offered by different parties.
+The main difference between AP and dual enrollment programs is that they are being offered by different parties.
 The Advanced Placement (AP) program is being run by the College Board, a non-profit organization, since 1955.
 The deployment of the program is standardized across member institutions and across all states.
 On the other hand, dual enrollment (DE) programs are usually offered by independently cooperating secondary and tertiary educational institutions.
 Thus, deployment usually depends on their particular agreements.
-Also, because of this, there exist many different types of dual enrollment setups.
+Also, because of this, there exist many different types of dual enrollment meaning and setups.
 Mechanics may also differ from state to state.
 This is unlike the AP program, which is uniform all over.
+In defining what is dual credit, it is important to keep these differences in mind.

 The AP program starts with AP classes and ends with AP exams.
 In fact, the program is very exam-centric.
 Arguably, the main goal of taking an AP class is to score high on the AP exams.
 This is because colleges and universities award credits or advanced placements to those that have high scores.
 On the other hand, DE classes are treated as regular college classes.
 You do not have to score high to earn credits.
 You only have to pass.
 Also, as it is not exam-centric, students and instructors, in general, get to cover topics they are interested in.
 Meaning, instruction can be tailored for the class.
 Unlike in AP classes, DE classes do not stick to a highly standardized curriculum.